bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 ```
 ## Get Top Pools Based on Liquidity

 This query retrieves the top liquidity pools on the Solana blockchain, sorted by their total liquidity (PostAmount).
-The query is filtered for pools that have been active since a specific time period, ensuring that only recent data is considered.
+The query is filtered for pools that have been active since a specific time period.
 The results are limited to the top 10 pools based on their liquidity.

 ```